What is Leading Beyond Authority?

 written a book on the subject of Leading Beyond Authority.
 In the

-second outer circle.
+organisation - the second outer circle.

 "As you keep going out of your core circle, and you get better